You Earned a Ticket!

 Financial literacy is the capacity to make informed decisions involving money, assets, or debt.

-California's financial literacy strategy has been ineffective
+California's financial literacy education strategy has been ineffective.
+But it's changing.

-No one argues that this strategy has been effective.
-In 2022, the Nation's Report Card on Financial Literacy awarded California a grade of D for its approach to teaching students the financial skills they need to succeed.
+The strategy of weaving financial education across many courses was not effective.
+In 2022, the Nation's Report Card on Financial Literacy awarded California a grade of D for its approach to teaching financial skills.

 In other reviews of financial literacy education among the 50 states, Champlain College awarded California a failing grade.
 The Council for Economic Education expressed similar concerns.